'We want them to find their lives again': Hay River homeless shelter opens its doors | CBC News

 Warren Rymer was one of the first people to come to Hay River's new homeless shelter a few weeks ago.

-Now, he spends every night here in a bed with his name on it.
+Now, he spends every night there in a bed with his name on it.

 "I just decided one day I just wasn't going to do it anymore," Rymer said, referring to drinking.

-Note: - This article was updated from a previous version that mistakenly referenced Lillian Crook as the president for the N.W.T.
-Disabilities Council.
-In fact, she is the president of the Hay River Committee for Persons with Disabilities.Oct 27, 2020 7:52 AM CT